ToonWeyens/PB3D/README.md

 ## 1.38:
 * VERSION NOT INTENDED FOR USE.
 * Many changes to improve the resilience for input / output errors in order to work on the ITER cluster.
-* New precompile include that allows to run any command (typically I/O) to be repeated a number of times, using the CPP flag "lrIO" for "resilient I/O".
+* New precompile include that allows to run any command (typically I/O) to be repeated a number of times, using the CPP flag 'lrIO' for 'resilient I/O'.
 This is going to be removed in the next commit, this commit serves solely to store the idea.
 * Bug fixes.
 * Compatibility fixes with older compilers and INTEL compilers.
-* Support for INTEL compiler (checked with 12.0.1), using a wrapper include file and a compile flag "lwith_intel", as opposed to "lwith_gnu".
+* Support for INTEL compiler (checked with 12.0.1), using a wrapper include file and a compile flag 'lwith_intel', as opposed to 'lwith_gnu'.
-* Workaround for recursive function "derivs" that did not work with INTEL (https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/270127).
+* Workaround for recursive function 'derivs' that did not work with INTEL (https://software.intel.com/en-us/forums/intel-fortran-compiler-for-linux-and-mac-os-x/topic/270127).
-* "search_file" has been deleted, as its functionality can be done using open.
+* 'search_file' has been deleted, as its functionality can be done using open.
 * Improved run scripts, with better support for TORQUE and SLURM clusters.
 This solves the I/O problems.
 * New script for extraction of results from array jobs.
 * New script for inspection of SLURM jobs.
 * Cleaned stellinstall and added it to this repository.

 ## 1.39:
-* Removed the "lrIO" precompiler option.
+* Removed the 'lrIO' precompiler option.
-* "--minim_output" is set by the run script by default.
-Remove it in "run_PB3D.sh" if you don't want this.
+* '--minim_output' is set by the run script by default.
+Remove it in 'run_PB3D.sh' if you don't want this.
 * stellinstall is now configured for 1.
 XPS-L501X, 2.
 ITER.
 * Updated run scripts and bundled everything into 'run.sh'.